-05-9 Kent and Medway STP Pathology Programme: Outline for Service change; a Laboratory Information Manage and a Managed Service Contract N.B.
-The full OBCs have been made available to Trust Board members as "su reports (in the "documents" section of Admincontrol) ement System (LIMS); Miles Scott Kent and Medway STP Pathology Programme Outline Business Cases (OBCs).pdf (90 pages) 05-10 Annual approval the Sustainable Development Mana N.B.
-The item has been scheduled for 11.30am gement Plan (SDMP) Miles Scott / Doug Ward Annual approval of the Sustainable Development Management Plan (SDMP).pdf (22 pages) Assurance and policy 05-11 NHS Provider licence: self-certification for 2019/20 Kevin Rowan Provider Licence self-certification 2019-20.pdf (15 pages) Reports from Trust Board sub-committees 05-12 Workforce Committee, 30/04/20 and 15/05/20 N.B.
-The written report only covers the meeting on 30/04/20.
-A verbal report 15/05/20 will be given for the meeting on Emma Pettitt-Mitchell Summary of Workforce Cttee, 30.04.20.pdf (1 pages) 05-13 Quality Committee, 06/05/20 Sarah Dunnett Summary of Quality C'ttee, 06.05.20 (incl. revised Terms of Ref).pdf (5 pages) 05-14 Finance and Performance Committee, 19/05/20 Please note that the report will be issued after the meeting on 19/05/20 Neil Griffiths Other matters 05-15 Annual review of the Trust Board's Terms of Reference e David Highton / Kevin Rowan Revised Terms of Reference for Trust Board.pdf (6 pages) 05-16 To consider any other business David Highton 05-17 To approve the motion (to enable the Board to convert that David Highton in pursuance of Section 1 (2) of the Public Bodies (Admission to Meetings) Act 1960, representatives of the press and public be excluded from the remainder of the meeting having regard to the confidential nature of the business to be transacted, publicity on which would be prejudicial to the public interest.
+9 nt and Medway STP Pathology Programme: Outline Service change; a Laboratory Information Manag and N.B. d a Managed Service Contract The full OBCs have been made available to Trust Board members as "surts (in the "documents" section of Admincontrol) Miles Scott Kent and Medway STP Pathology Programme Outline Business Cases (OBCs).pdf (90 pages) 10 nual approval the Sustainable Development M The item has been scheduled for 11.30am Management Plan (SDMP) Miles Scott / Doug Ward Annual approval of the Sustainable Development Management Plan (SDMP).pdf (22 pages) As 05- surance and policy NH S Provider licence: self-certification for 9/20 Kevin Rowan Provider Licence self-certification 2019-20.pdf (15 pages) N.B.
+15/0 The written report only covers the meeting on 30/04/20.
+A verbal report 5/20 rt will be given for the meeting on (1 pages) Emma Pettitt-Mitchell 05- Qu ality Committee, 06/05/20 Sarah Dunnett □ 05- Summary of Quality C'ttee, 06.05.20 (incl. revised Terms of Ref).pdf 14 (5 pages) Fin ance and Performance Committee, 19/05/20 senote that the report will be issued after the meeting on 19/05/20 Neil Griffiths Ot 05- her managers nual review of the Trust Board's Terms of Re ference David Highton / Kevin Rowan Revised Terms of Reference for Trust Board.pdf (6 pages) 05- То 16 consider any other business 05- David Highton To a me in pu press approve the moon (to enable the Board to conv eting) that rsuance of Section 1 (2) of the Public Bodies (Admission to Meetings) A sand public be excluded from the remainder of the meeting having rega ness to be transacted, publicity on which would be prejudicial to the p ct 1960, representatives of the Ird to the confidential nature of the David Highton